-Digitalisation has been a theme that has been heavily adopted in the power sector in recent years.
-Consequently, the importance of cybersecurity in the power sector has commensurately increased with the adoption of more and more digital devices.
+Digitalisation has been a theme that has been heavily adopted in the energy sector in recent years.
+Consequently, the importance of cybersecurity across the power and utilities industry has commensurately increased with the adoption of more and more digital devices.
 This trend is set to continue in the future as technologies such as augmented reality (AR), artificial intelligence (AI), drones, and others increase in their utility through technological advances—their adoption will increase, and cyber-attacks will rise in threat.

 The benefits of digitalisation are wide-ranging, but cybersecurity is the Achilles heel of digitalisation.
 Given the destructive nature of a cyber-attack on a power company, ensuring resolute cybersecurity is just as important as any attempts to digitalise assets and processes.